 Gaétan de Rassenfosse

-BiographyGaétan is Assistant Professor Tenure Track in Science & Technology Policy at EPFL.
-He joined the Institute of Technology and Public Policy at the College of Management of Technology in late 2014.
-Prior to that, he was a research fellow then a senior research fellow at the University of Melbourne (Australia) from 2010 to 2014.
-He was affiliated with the Melbourne Institute of Applied Economic and Social Research at the Faculty of Business and Economics.
-Gaétan obtained a PhD in Economics from the Université libre de Bruxelles (Belgium), Solvay Brussels School of Economics and Management in 2010.
+BiographyGaétan de Rassenfosse is Assistant Professor Tenure Track in Science & Technology Policy at EPFL.
+He joined the College of Management of Technology (CDM) in 2014.
+Before that, he was a research fellow then a senior research fellow at the University of Melbourne, Australia, from 2010 to 2014.
+He obtained a Ph.D. in Economics from the Solvay Business School at the Université libre de Bruxelles, Belgium, in 2010.
+He was a visiting scholar at UC Berkeley (California, USA) in 2018 and MIT (Massachusetts, USA) in the summer of 2019.

 The two-way knowledge transfer that results from engagement activities is a powerful way of shaping public policies.
-Gaétan is thus keen to engage with international organizations, government agencies and private companies.
+Prof. de Rassenfosse is thus keen to talk to the media and engage with international organizations, foundations, government agencies, and private companies.
 He was in charge of a report on the 'Patent Box' regime as part of Australia's Prime Minister election promise to explore this policy tool.
-He has also done contract research for agencies such as the Australian Department of Industry, the Victorian Department of Treasury and Finance, and the Australian patent office.
+He has also done contract research for agencies and organizations such as the State Secretariat for Education, Research and Innovation (SERI) of the Swiss Confederation, the Australian Department of Industry, the Victorian Department of Treasury and Finance, the Australian patent office, the World Intellectual Property Organization, and the Novo Nordisk Foundation.

 No notices loaded.